argonne-lcf/sycltrain/README.md

 ```

-# Training examples for SYCL! 🚂
+# Training Examples for SYCL! 🚂

 - The folder `presentation` contains slides of diverse Argonne Performance Engineering Group presentations.
 - The `9_sycl_of_hell` folder contains code explanation.
 From simple hello-world to more advanced C++ trickery.
 Please set the correct `CXX` / `CCFLAGS` environment variable or edit the `Makefile` accordingly.